MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 ### Azure Functions

 Mission-critical workloads will have critical and non-critical system flows.
 While non-critical components can be hosted as separate containers in AKS, applying full set of considerations can bring more complexity than needed.
-Azure Functions is a viable choice for flows that don't have the same stringent business requirements as critical system flows.
-They are well-suited for event-driven flows with short-lived processes because functions perform distinct operations that run as fast as possible.
+Azure Functions is a viable choice for flows that don't have the same stringent business requirements as critical system flows. they're well-suited for event-driven flows with short-lived processes because functions perform distinct operations that run as fast as possible.

 #### Design considerations and recommendations

 Choose a hosting plan that is applicable to reliability tier selected for the application.
-Premium SKU App Service plan is recommended because it allows configuration of the compute instance size. **Dedicated** is the least serverless option with theoption to autoscale, though these scale operations are slower when compared to other plans.
+Premium SKU App Service plan is recommended because it allows configuration of the compute instance size. **Dedicated** is the least serverless option with the option to autoscale, though these scale operations are slower when compared to other plans.
 Prioritize the use of the Azure Functions Premium hosting plan to maximize reliability and performance.
 See [Azure Functions hosting options](/azure/azure-functions/functions-scale) for more details about the service limits.

 There are some security considerations.
 When using the HTTP trigger to expose an external endpoint, protect the HTTP endpoint from common external attack vectors using a Web Application Firewall (WAF).

 For restricting access to private virtual networks, Private Endpoints are recommended.
-They can be also be used to  mitigate data exfiltration risks, such as malicious admin scenarios.
+They can also be used to mitigate data exfiltration risks, such as malicious admin scenarios.

 Azure Functions code must be subject it code scanning tools that must be integrated with CI/CD pipelines.